itayhzn/embodied-intelligence-journal/_posts/2025-01-16-underactuated-robotics-lecture6.markdown

 What is the extension of that to NNs? what would the value iteration update look like?

-The analogy is that we're basically going to take a bunch of sample points (because we can't easily evaluate for all $x$, but we can samply densly). [^1]
+The analogy is that we're basically going to take a bunch of sample points (because we can't easily evaluate for all $x$, but we can samply densely). [^1]

 A training iteration: